alpaka-group/llama/docs/pages/views.rst

 The view is the main data structure a LLAMA user will work with.
 It takes coordinates in the array and datum domain and returns a reference to a datum in memory which can be read from or written to.
-For easier use some useful operations such as :cpp:`+=` are overloaded to operate on all datum elements inside the datum domain at once.
+For easier use, some useful operations such as :cpp:`+=` are overloaded to operate on all datum elements inside the datum domain at once.